Devin Duvernay: 2021 season

 Duvernay had a slightly more active role at the beginning of the 2021 season due to injuries to Miles Boykin and Rashod Bateman.
-In Week 2 against the Kansas City Chiefs, Duvernay recovered a fumble by teammate Ty'Son Williams at the Kansas City two yard line and scored a touchdown.
+In Week 2 against the Chiefs, Duvernay recovered a fumble by teammate Ty'Son Williams at the Kansas City two yard line and scored a touchdown.
 The Ravens would win 36–35.
 The next week against the Detroit Lions, he had first career receiving touchdown on a 19-yard reception in a 19–17 win.
 In Week 9 against the Minnesota Vikings, Duvernay recorded his second receiving touchdown on a five-yard reception that he caught one-handed.
 The Ravens would win 34–31 in overtime.
 Duvernay was selected to his first pro bowl as a return specialist at the end of the season.

 2022 season

 The trade of Marquise Brown during the offseason setup Duvernay to be a full-time starter at wide receiver along with Rashod Bateman.
 He recorded his first multi-touchdown game of his career in 24–9 win Week 1 over the New York Jets, finishing the game with four receptions for 54 yards and two touchdowns.
 The next week against the Miami Dolphins, he returned the opening kickoff 103 yards for a touchdown.
 He also had two receptions for 42 yards, but the Ravens would lose, 38–42.
-He was placed on injured reserve on December 20, 2022 after suffering a severe foot injury during a practice session.
-He finished the season with a career-high 49 catches for 407 yards and three touchdowns.
+He was placed on injured reserve on December 20, 2022, after suffering a severe foot injury during a practice session.
+Duvernay finished the season with a career-high 49 catches for 407 yards and three touchdowns and was selected to his second pro bowl as a return specialist at the end of the season.

+2023 season

+The signings of Odell Beckham Jr. and Nelson Agholor, the drafting of Zay Flowers, and the return of Rashod Bateman relegated Duvernay back to being a return specialist.
+He suffered a back injury in Week 14 and was placed on IR shortly thereafter.
+He was activated off IR on January 10, 2024.

+Jacksonville Jaguars

+On March 13, 2024, Duvernay signed a two-year contract with the Jacksonville Jaguars.
+On March 12, 2025, Duvernay was released by Jacksonville.

+Chicago Bears

+On March 19, 2025, Duvernay signed a one-year contract with the Chicago Bears.
+On August 27, Duvernay was released by Chicago as part of final roster cuts; he was re-signed to the team's active roster the following day.